ITensor/website/docs/cppv3/book/index.md

     auto j = i;  //make a copy of i
     Print(j==i); //prints: j==i = true

-(also they must have the same "prime level"; see next section).
+(also they must have the same tags and "prime level"; see next section).

-Neither the name nor size are used to compare indices, because two different indices could accidentally have the same name and size.

-To access the size of an Index, use its `.m()` method
+To access the size of an Index, use the `dim` function

-    println("The size of ",i.name()," is ",i.m());
+    println("The size of index i is ",dim(i));
     //prints: The size of index i is 3

-The convention of calling the size "m" comes from the DMRG literature.

 <div class="example_clicker">Click here to view a full working example</div>